Burbulinadas/HotelSystemProject/README.md

 HotelSystemProject
 ==================
-This is a HotelSystem program that utilizes data from and to the sql database.
+This is a HotelSystem program that utilizes data from and to the SQL database.

 HotelSystem features:
 - "System Admin", "Front Desk" and "Housekeeping" units.